Jax05/100-days-of-code/log.md

 ### Day 2: June 22, 2017, Thursday

 **Today's Progress**: Even though I'm writing this at 11:26pm, I woke up at 5:30am, bright eyed and bushy tailed to begin learning before a long work day.
 Spent the am coding jQuery and working on my CSS.
-Did some FreeCodeCamp tutorials and exercises.
+Did some freeCodeCamp tutorials and exercises.
 Still breezing through, need to work on my JavaScript.
 I also want to check out the Net Ninja's tutorials on what seems to be the MEAN stack.
 Also want to get through some of the Bootstrap stuff.
 Even though it's straight forward I should be using it more.

 **Links**